adriancorcoran36/test-01/README.md

 Final change on master

-Now we've deployed on Netlify
+Now we've deployed on Netlify.